-Micah Adkins represents consumers who have credit report errors or background report errors.
+Micah Adkins represents consumers who have background report errors.
 Has your employer or landlord taken adverse action against you because of your background report?
 Did the background report have errors?
 Did the background report include information that did not belong to you?

-Employers may perform a background check before hiring you.
-Landlords can run a background check before renting you an apartment or house.
-Employers and landlords may review your credit report, but you have to give them your permission first.
+Employers and landlord may perform a background check before hiring you.
+Landlords may run a background check before renting you an apartment or house.
+Employers and landlords may review your background report, but you have to give them your permission first.
 Background checks may include information about your employment, driving, criminal, tenant and credit history.

 Traditional credit reports include information about your address, credit payment history and public records, such as bankruptcies, judgments and liens.
-Credit reporting agencies like Equifax, Experian and Trans Union, and other companies who provide background information, sell your file to background check companies who, in turn, resell the information as a background report to employers and landlords.
+Credit reporting agencies like Equifax, Experian and Trans Union, and other companies who provide background information, sell your file to background reporting companies who, in turn, resell the information to employers and landlords.
 Employers use the reports to evaluate your job application and decide whether to hire you.
 Employers may also use the reports to decide whether to terminate you, promote you or re-assign you, but they must have your permission to review your report.
 Consumers commonly complain that they did not get a job because of incorrect criminal history contained in their file.
 This can be a sign of identity theft or a mixed file when another person.

-Also, we receive complaints from consumers who are unable to rent an apartment because of background report errors such as inaccurate rental payment history or evictions.
+Also, we receive complaints from consumers who are unable to rent an apartment or house because of background report errors, including inaccurate rental payment, eviction, criminal or sexual offender registry information.
 Landlords and management companies review your credit and background report to determine whether to rent or lease you an apartment or house.
-Background reports that have errors can keep you from getting housing.
+Background reports that have errors can keep you from being approved for housing.